ECCC-MSC/open-data/docs/usage/tutorial_web-maps_en.md

 ## Building interactive popups with OpenLayers

-Let's now query a WMS layer to access the underlying date via a popup.
+Let's now query a WMS layer to access the underlying data via a popup.
 Web Map Services (WMS) allow a user to make a [GetFeatureInfo](../msc-geomet/web-services_en.md#wms-getfeatureinfo) request to extract raw data associated to a coordinate on the map.
 Using the OpenLayers API, we will create a popup when a user clicks on the map that will display the coordinates of the clicked point and the corresponding data.
 This implementation is heavily inspired by the [popup](https://openlayers.org/en/latest/examples/popup.html?q=popup) and [WMS GetFeatureInfo](https://openlayers.org/en/latest/examples/getfeatureinfo-tile.html?q=popup) examples provided by OpenLayers.

 ### HTML